johnnyzheng0636/llm_hallucinations_reimplementation/README.md

 python graph_cpu.py --model open_llama_7b --dataset capitals
 ```

+Also, to plot new figures, we need to manually delete the old figure in `./outouts`.
+This can't be done with code, because some model have more than 180 GB data for plotting and cause forced exit halfway due to memory limitation.
+To avoid this, the `graph_cpu.py` have a forced fallback for this memory problem.
+Hence we need an empty `./outouts/<model_name>/fig` to plot all new figures.

 To run a demo of halluccination classifier. run: `python demo.py` with the same parameters as `python main.py`

 To rerun a model for updated code add flag `--train_exist`.
-This flag will bypass on skip on exist data/files/classifier detected.
+This flag will bypass the default skip on exist data/files/classifier detected.
 Notice this flag is in the new `.sbatch` by default, if you are not running the updated/pulled code for the first time for a combination of model, remove it.

 # output